PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 among independent studies.

-1. Before adding a site, search to make sure that site is not already entered in database.
+1. Before adding a site, search to make sure that site is not already entered in the database.
 2. Search for the site given latitude and longitude
     -   If an institution name or city and state are given, try to locate the site on Google Maps
     -   If a site name is given, try to locate the site using a combination of Google and Google Maps
-    -   If latitude and longitude are given in the paper, search by lat and lon, this will return all sites within $\pm1$ degree lat and long.
+    -   If latitude and longitude are given in the paper, search by lat and lon, which will return all sites within $\pm1$ degree lat and long.
     -   If an existing site is plausibly the same site as the one mentioned in the paper, it will be necessary to check other